backendpapa1/backendpapa1.github.io/_posts/2025-05-15-a-new-chapter.md

 I want to fall in love with computing again.
 That means digging beneath the surface—closer to the metal.
 Less framework, more fundamentals.
 Less copy-paste, more thinking.
 I’m moving into systems programming.
 I don’t have it all figured out yet, but that’s the point.
 This is about exploration, curiosity, and challenge.

-I'll be working with low-level languages like **C, C++, Rust, Go, and Elixir/Erlang**.
+I'll be working with low-level languages like **C, C++, Rust, Go, lua , and Elixir/Erlang**.
 It’ll be a mix of reading, building, breaking, and rebuilding—lots of docs, lots of books.
 To keep me on track and make this fun, I asked ChatGPT to generate a roadmap.
 Here's what it came up with:

 ---